ChristineBrugger/A-declarative-data-augmentation-approach-for-predictive-process-monitoring/README.md

 ## Analyze Results
 To analyze the result, regarding the class-wise accuracy we provide the notebook _Analysis of Test Results_ and the resulting figures in the folder _figures_.

+As we present the results of all baseline approaches for the Helpdesk dataset in the appendix of our thesis, we have included the datasets and results in the folder _augm_baseline_all_combinations_helpdesk_.
+If you want to re-execute the tests, please adjust the folder structure accordingly, as all datasets and results are provided in a single folder to maintain a simple and organized structure.